Neil Alexander: Ipswich Town

 After attracting interest from a number of sides, on 16 July 2007, he signed with rival Championship side Ipswich Town.
 On his arrival at Portman Road, Alexander immediately became first choice goalkeeper at the club and made his debut in a 4–1 win against Sheffield Wednesday on 11 August 2007 in the opening match of the 2007–08 season.
 In January 2008, after six months with the Tractor Boys, the club accepted a bid from Scottish side Rangers and gave Alexander permission to open talks with the club.
-Ipswich manager Jim Magilton stated that it had been difficult for Alexander's family to settle in the area since he joined Ipswich and that the move was beneficial to Alexander's hopes of breaking into the Scottish national side, adding that he felt the club could not "stand in his way" over a potential transfer.
+Ipswich manager Jim Magilton stated that it had been difficult for Alexander's family to settle in the area since he joined Ipswich and that the move was beneficial to Alexander's hopes of breaking into the Scotland national side, adding that he felt the club could not "stand in his way" over a potential transfer.
 His final appearance for the club came on 29 January 2008 in a 0–0 draw with Plymouth Argyle, during which he saved a penalty from Steven MacLean to keep a clean sheet.
 During his six-month spell at Portman Road, Alexander made 31 appearances in all competitions and had been ever present in the league prior to his departure.